 Our net sales in the United States in fiscal 2015 were \$1.33 billion, an increase of \$78.9 million, or 6.3%, from net sales of \$1.25 billion in fiscal 2014.
 The sales increase was principally driven by \$70.2 million of base business growth through increased consumption and expanded distribution, which was negatively impacted by foreign currency exchange rates of \$2.7 million as compared to the prior year.
 In particular, we experienced volume growth in many of our brands, including Sensible Portions, Earth's Best, Terra, The Greek Gods, Garden of Eatin', Avalon Organics, Alba Botanica and JASON.
-Additionally, fiscal 2015 was impacted favorably by the acquisition of Rudi's during the fourth quarter of fiscal 2014, which increased sales by \$54.3 million during fiscal 2015 compared to the prior year.
+Additionally, fiscal 2015was impacted favorably by the acquisition of Rudi's during the fourth quarter of fiscal 2014, which increased sales by \$54.3 million during fiscal 2015 compared to the prior year.
 These increases were partially offset by \$45.7 million of decreased nut butter sales during fiscal 2015 as compared to the prior year as a result of the our voluntary recall as well as an increased rate of trade spend.
-Both fiscal 2014 and fiscal 2015 net sales benefited from certain concessions provided to our largest distributors, including payment terms beyond the customer's standard terms, rights of retum of product and post-sale sales \$18.1 million, a decrease of \$13.0 million, or 6.5%, from operating income of \$201.1 million in fiscal 2014.
-Operating income in fiscal 2015 was sales \$188.1 million for the voluntary nut butter recall, including additional factory expenses associated with bringing our nut butter production facility back to full operations, as well as \$2.7 million of expenses associated with the restructuring and relocation of our New York based BluePrint manufacturing facility and the outsourcing of our natural channel merchandising function.
+Both fiscal 2014 and fiscal 2015 net sales benefited from certain concessions provided to our largest distributors, including payment terms beyond the customer's standard terms, rights of return of product and post-sale concessions, most of which were associated with sales that occurred at the end of the quarters.
+Operating income in the United States in fiscal 2015 was \$188.1 million, a decrease of \$13.0 million, or 6.5%, from operating income of \$201.1 million in fiscal 2014.
+Operating income in fiscal 2015 was negatively impacted by charges totaling \$34.3 million for the voluntary nut butter recall, including additional factory expenses associated with bringing our nut butter production facility back to full operations, as well as \$2.7 million of expenses associated with the restructuring and relocation of our New York based BluePrint manufacturing facility and the outsourcing of our natural channel merchandising function.
 These charges negatively impacted operating income percentage by approximately 260 basis points.